KubaBoi/ptt/ptt.1.md

 **-L, --val-args**
 : Arguments for Valgrind as string and needs to start with \ .

+**-g, --gdb**
+: Script is runned under GDB.

 **-D, --val-data**
 : Data for Valgrind as string.

 **-c, --compiler**
-: Compiler (default is g++).
+: Compiler (default is g++ - for ASM nasm).

 **-C, --compiler-args**
-: Arguments for compiler (default is '-Wall -pedantic').
+: Arguments for compiler (default is '-Wall -pedantic' - for ASM -f elf64).

 **-k, --keep-links**
 : Keeps link (.o) files from compilation.

-**-g, --generate**
+**--generate**
 : Starts generator for new dataset.
 Asks for data regex template and how many files it should generate.
 More about regex in **REGEX FOR GENERATOR** section.

 **-o, --output**
 : Makes one .c file from all .h and .c source files.
 And runs this one .c file.
+If script is ASM, ptt will not remove temporary file after compilation.

 **-r, --raw**
 : Runs tests but only prints output to terminal.
 Does not compare with anything.